 At Lancashire Police we want to recruit people who'll make great police officers.
 We also want our new recruits to be happy in their work.
 Our recruitment process is geared around this, with several stages taking place over around 7 months.
+The stages of the process are outlined below;

 What does the police officer application process look like?